What is a compensation plan?

-All leaders at your organization need to understand—and agree upon—the company’s strategy around compensation.
+All leaders at your organization need to understand—and agree upon—the company’s strategy and philosophy around compensation.
 Are you aligning pay to performance?
 Is it tenure-based?
 Are you offering incentives?
 Be sure to clearly define your company’s goals and how the pay structure supports short and long-term goals.
-(Check out Hibob’s Performance and Compensation Guide for more information about overall strategy.)
+Our Performance and Compensation Guide covers this in more detail.

 Conduct a job analysis of all positions

-Study each job in your organization to evaluate which activities and responsibilities each job includes.
-Assess relative importance to other jobs, and identify the skills necessary to perform the job.
-If there are educational requirements, make a note of them, and capture the conditions under which employees complete their work.
+Study each role in your organization to evaluate each job’s activities and responsibilities.
+Assess relative importance to other positions, and identify the skills necessary to perform the role.
+If there are educational requirements, make note of them, and capture the conditions under which people complete their work.